You don’t need to be in hospital to receive nursing care.

 How to access the service

-The criterion to access the Community Nursing service is:
+The Community Nursing service is available for:

 Patients who are housebound and those who are deemed to need care delivered within the home.